Private funeral planned for Whitney Houston

-NEWARK, New Jersey A private funeral for pop superstar Whitney Houston will be held on Saturday in her birthplace in Newark, New Jersey, at the same New Jersey church where the R&B vocalist honed her singing skills as a child.
+NEWARK, New Jersey A private funeral for Whitney Houston will be held on Saturday in her hometown of Newark, New Jersey, at the same modest New Jersey church where the R&B vocalist honed her singing skills on her way to becoming one of the biggest pop stars of her generation.

-The invitation-only service will be held at the New Hope Baptist Church, where Houston once sang growing up, a family spokeswoman said on Tuesday.
+The invitation-only service will be held at noon (1700 GMT) at the New Hope Baptist Church, where Houston once sang gospel in the choir growing up, a family spokeswoman said on Tuesday.
 The spokeswoman did not rule out the possibility of a separate public memorial service later.

-The Houston family thanked fans and friends for their prayers but wished for a private service, funeral director Carolyn Whigham told reporters outside the Whigham Funeral Home where Houston's body was resting on Tuesday.
-She said there would be "nothing for the public," and added that no wake would be held, only the private funeral service.
+The Houston family thanked fans for their prayers but wanted a private service, funeral director Carolyn Whigham told reporters outside the Whigham Funeral Home where the singer's body was resting.
+She said there would be "nothing for the public," only the private funeral service.

 "It was the family's decision," Whigham told reporters.
 "They have shared her for 30-some years with the city, with the state, with the world.
 This is their time now for their farewell to their daughter, mother."

+On Tuesday balloons and cards paid tribute to the pop star outside the church, a simple, red-brick house of worship on a quiet backstreet near downtown Newark where Houston began grabbing the limelight as a soloist in a gospel choir in the 1970s.

 Her death on Saturday in a Beverly Hills hotel stunned the music world, her fans and her family.
-She had been found underwater in a bathtub in a Beverly Hills hotel, according to police.
+She was found underwater in a bathtub in a Beverly Hills hotel, according to police.
 They have declined to speculate on the cause of her death at age 48.

 An autopsy was completed on Sunday, and a final death report is pending completion of an official investigation and toxicology reports that may take weeks.